fullstack-development/developers-roadmap/backend/middle-1/haskell.md

 * Suppose we have `data Example b c = A | B b | C Int c`:
   * What is the `Rep (Example b c)` type?
   * What would be the result of `to (C 2 "fsd")`?
+* How Generic programming can be improved with this `ConstraintKinds` extension enabled?

 #### Generics resources